ikhebgeenaccount/RiotAPIMiner/README.md

 ### Filtering

 It is also possible to filter the data.
-You can filter for example certain champions or gamemodes.
-It is also possible to easily create your own filters.
+You can filter for example certain champions or patches.
+It is also possible to easily create your own patches.

 Expanding above example to only return ARAM games: